LightSpeedWorks/mkdir-parents/README.md

   **mkdir-parents** is a function like `mkdir -p`.

-  This function returns promise, also yieldable, thunkified, promisified, useful with `aa` or `co`.
+  This function returns promise, async/await ready, also yieldable, thunkified, promisified, useful with `aa` or `co`.

 Installation
 ------------